vladyslav-rohalov/goit-react-hw-08-phonebook/README.md

 Toolkit.
 The work with the server is presented in another project.
 The backend is written in NodeJS using the MongoDB database.

-Login to the application via login and password.
-For quick access, use: login:
-88888@gmail.com pass: Qwerty123!

 ## Technology Stack